-It is clear therefore that having an automated tool for generating events at NLO accuracy matched to PS simulation (NLO+PS) where not only NLO QCD corrections ($\NLOQCD$+PS) but also the dominant NLO EW ones, FSR and EWSL, are taken into account would be very useful for current and future experimental analyses, especially if the addition of the EW contributions would not slow down the generation of the events.
-An example of a tool of this kind for a specific process ($ZZ$ and $ZZj$ merged production) has already appeared in the literature \cite{Bothmann:2021led}, based on Ref.~\cite{Bothmann:2020sxm} and the {\sc Meps@Nlo} \cite{Hoeche:2012yf} method.
-This work has shown the relevance of such studies and the necessity of a general-purpose automation for (at least) SM processes in general.
+It is clear therefore that having automated tools for generating events at NLO accuracy matched to PS simulation (NLO+PS) where not only NLO QCD corrections ($\NLOQCD$+PS) but also the dominant NLO EW ones, FSR and EWSL, are taken into account is very useful for current and future experimental analyses, especially if the addition of the EW contributions does not slow down the generation of the events.
+An example of a tool of this kind based on Ref.~\cite{Bothmann:2020sxm} and the {\sc Meps@Nlo} \cite{Hoeche:2012yf} method has already appeared in the literature \cite{Bothmann:2021led} and it has been applied to a specific process: $ZZ$ and $ZZj$ merged production.
+This work has shown the relevance of such studies and the advantages of a general-purpose automation for (at least) SM processes in general.